BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - 0.2
   Optional parameters and default parameter values are now supported.
 - 0.3
-  Breaking changes: changed config keys and properties in Config, changed Config.FromJson(string json) to new Config(string json.
+  Breaking changes: changed config keys, defaults and properties in Config, changed Config.FromJson(string json) to new Config(string json).